mina-tang/RecipeForSuccess/index.md

 <iframe src="assets/plots/ratings.html" width="750px" height="450px" frameborder="0" position="relative"></iframe>

 Quite impressive actually!
-A median rating of [insert rating] with on average of [insert number of votes] votes!
+A median rating of 6.4 with on average of 60651 votes!
 Looks like there are a lot of high quality movies out there.

 ## Stars of the Show: It's Time to Explore the Leading Cast! 💫
 Now that we perused the movies, let's dive into their cast!
 Hang on tight, it's going to be a long (but worthwhile) ride as we explore their physical and demographic characteristics.